To Do or Not to Do: Home Retail Stores

 That said, we love shopping these stores for accessories and filler pieces.
 Knick-knacks, dishware, glassware, bathroom accessories, candles and the like are all great finds at Pier One-type stores.
 When we spend more on the big-ticket furniture items, we can then save money on these smaller extras that give your home character but don’t require durability.

 Working within a client’s budget can be a challenge.
-As a designer, I always want to be sensitive to clients’ needs, but I also want to educate them on the best way to achieve their design goals.
+As an interior designer, I always want to be sensitive to clients’ needs, but I also want to educate them on the best way to achieve their design goals.
 Sometimes that means waiting a bit to build up a larger fund for the project.
 But what I usually find is that once clients understand what their investment provides, they are willing to pay a little extra to do it the right way.